Why Smartphones Can’t Stream Two Videos or Play Two Sounds at the Same Time

 Limited Dual Video Playback

-Some smartphones and apps offer a picture-in-picture (PiP) mode, allowing users to watch a video in a small window while using another app.
-However, this feature typically still limits the device to playing only one video stream at a time, with the PiP video being the secondary task.
+Some smartphones and apps offer picture-in-picture (PiP) mode, allowing users to watch a video in a small window while using another app.
+However, this feature typically limits the device to playing only one video stream at a time, with the PiP video being the secondary task.
 The primary video app may also have restrictions on what can be done in PiP mode.
+For example, using PiP during a video call while texting might be possible, but trying to watch two movies is still out of reach for most devices.

 Audio Mixing in Specific Scenarios